yugabyte/node-postgres/README.md

 "postgres://username:password@localhost:5433/database_name?ybServersRefreshInterval=X&loadBalance=true&topologyKeys=cloud1.region1.*:1,cloud1.region2.*:2";
 ```
 Here, X is the value of the refresh interval (seconds) in integer.

+## Other Connection Parameters:

+### fallback_to_topology_keys_only

+Applicable only for TopologyAware Load Balancing.
+When set to true, the smart driver does not attempt to connect to servers outside of primary and fallback placements specified via property.
+The default behaviour is to fallback to any available server in the entire cluster.(default value: false)

+### failed_host_reconnect_delay_secs

+The driver marks a server as failed with a timestamp, when it cannot connect to it.
+Later, whenever it refreshes the server list via yb_servers(), if it sees the failed server in the response, it marks the server as UP only if failed-host-reconnect-delay-secs time has elapsed.
+(The yb_servers() function does not remove a failed server immediately from its result and retains it for a while.)(default value: 5 seconds)

+## Read Replica Cluster

+node-postgres smart driver also enables load balancing across nodes in primary clusters which have associated Read Replica cluster.

+The connection property `loadBalance` allows five values using which users can distribute connections among different combination of nodes as per their requirements:

+- `only-rr` - Create connections only on Read Replica nodes
+- `only-primary` - Create connections only on primary cluster nodes
+- `prefer-rr` - Create connections on Read Replica nodes.
+If none available, on any node in the cluster including primary cluster nodes
+- `prefer-primary` - Create connections on primary cluster nodes.
+If none available, on any node in the cluster including Read Replica nodes
+- `any` or `true` - Equivalent to value true.
+Create connections on any node in the primary or Read Replica cluster

+default value is false

 To know more visit the [docs page](https://docs.yugabyte.com/preview/drivers-orms/).